goran-mahovlic/arduino-lvgl-eez-demo/README.md

 Clone https://github.com/goran-mahovlic/eez-framework-arduino.git into Arduino Library folder

-In furure version we will make eez-framework as sumbmodule but for now do this
+In furure version we will make eez-framework as sumbmodule but for now do this in Arduino Library folder

 ```